-Digital Citizenship.
+Digital Literacy.
 Information Research.
-Online Safety.
+Online Behaviour & Safety.
 Website Evaluation.
 Information Literacy Process.
 Integrating IL Booklet 2010.
 O. Exercises & Handouts - Teach Information Literacy & Critical Thinking!
 Additional Useful Sites Active Learning Strategies, Western Washington University.

 In a 2014 survey of 1,000 teachers, just one in five said they use social media regularly with students.
 Of course, it can be a challenge to incorporate social media into lessons.
-There are many gray areas for teachers to navigate, like setting guidelines, accessibility at school, and student safety.
 HSC : All My Own Work.
 LIST OF PUBLISHERS.
 Beall’s List: Potential, possible, or probable predatory scholarly open-access publishers This is a list of questionable, scholarly open-access publishers.

 Text Compactor: Free Online Automatic Text Summarization Tool.
 Thought Questions - Asking the right questions is the answer.
 Web tools to support inquiry-based learning.
 Digital & Media Literacy Fundamentals.
 6 Great Videos on Teaching Critical Thinking.
 Critical thinking is a skill that we can teach to our students through exercise and practice.
 It is particularly a skill that contains a plethora of other skills inside it.
 Critical thinking in its basic definition refers" to a diverse range of intellectual skills and activities concerned with evaluating information as well as evaluating our thought in a disciplined way ".

+Several of my friends who use Facebook almost every day recently told me how they hate always getting Facebook notifications for dumb games people want them to play, or updates about these games in their home feed.
+Information Literacy - Home.
+The Keys to Inquiry: Introduction.
+Virtual Information Inquiry: Information Inquiry.
+Inquiry-based Learning: Explanation.
+What is inquiry-based learning?
 Search Education – Google.
 12 Things Students Should Never Do on Social Media.
 The last thing young people want is another set of rules.
 But these days, social media comes with great responsibility, whether you're just starting high school or finishing up college.
 The fact is, irresponsible social media conduct could potentially ruin your education and negatively impact your career, not to mention hurt others in the process.
 21st Century Literacies: Tools for Reading the World.